Man of the Year (1995 film)

-Critical response
+Reception

 Variety gave Man of the Year a generally favorable review, calling the film "pleasant to watch and intermittently clever."
 However, it notes that Shafer's writing is "uneven" and that the film's "structure is a bit repetitive."
 The New Yorker largely concurred, noting that Shafer "keep[s] condescension at bay with some nice comic spins" but finding the use of the death of Shafer's friend as Shafer's catalyst for coming out to be self-serving.
 The San Francisco Chronicle was far harsher, deriding the film as a "vanity" production and complaining "There's no shape to Man of the Year, no forward movement.
 Man of the Year doesn't even have the benefit of being hip."
 The New York Times, however, found the film "gently satirical" with the use of real clips from Shafer's various talk show appearances creating a "tone of vertiginous loopiness."
 The Times also saw the metaphor in Shafer's experience to the pressure that society put on gay people to pretend to be straight.